-The EC system on the JCR consists of a three-dimensional sonic anemometer (Metek Inc., 127 Sonic-3 Scientific), a motion sensor (initially Systron Donner Motionpak II, which compared 128 favourably with and was then replaced by a Life Performance-Research LPMS-RS232AL2 in 129 April 2019), and a Picarro G2311-f gas analyser.
-All instruments sampled at a frequency of 10 130 Hz or greater and the data were logged at 10 Hz with a datalogger (CR6, Campbell Scientific, 131 Inc.), similar to the setup by Butterworth and Miller (2016).
-Air is pulled through a long tube 132 (30 m, 0.95 cm inner diameter) with a dry vane pump at a flow rate of ~40 L min-1 (Gast 1023) 133 series).
-The Picarro gas analyser subsamples from this tube through a particle filter (Swagelok 134 2 μm) and a dryer (Nafion PD-200T-24M) at a flow of ~5 L min-1 (Fig. 1).
-The dryer is setup 135 in the 're-flux' configuration and uses the lower pressure Picarro exhaust to dry the sample air.
-136 This method removes ~80% of the water vapour and essentially all of the humidity fluctuations 137

-(Yang et al., 2016).
-The Picarro internal calculation accounts for the detected residual water vapour and yields a dry CO_2 mixing ratio that is used in the flux calculations.
-A valve controlled by the Picarro instrument injects a 'puff' of nitrogen (N2) into the tip of the inlet tube for 30 s every 6 hours.
+logged at 10 Hz with a data logger (CR6, Campbell Scientific, Inc.), similar to the setup by Butterworth and Miller (2016).
+Air is pulled through a long tube (30 m, inner diameter 0.95 cm, Reynolds number 5957) with a dry vane pump at a flow rate of $\sim 40 \,\mathrm{L\,min^{-1}}$ (Gast 1023 series).
+The Picarro gas analyser subsamples from this tube through a particle filter (Swagelok 2 μm) and a dryer (Nafion PD-200T-24M) at a flow of $\sim 5 \text{ Lmin}^{-1}$ (Fig. 1).
+The dryer is set up in the "re-flux" configuration and uses the lower pressure Picarro exhaust to dry the sample air.
+This method removes $\sim 80 \%$ of the water vapour and essentially all of the humidity fluctuations (Yang et al., 2016).
+The Picarro internal calculation accounts for the detected residual water vapour and yields a dry CO2 mixing ratio that is used in the flux calculations.
+A valve controlled by the Picarro instrument injects a "puff" of nitrogen (N_2) into the tip of the inlet tube for 30 s every 6 h.
 This enables estimates of the time delay and high-frequency signal attenuation (Sect.
 2.2).

-The EC system on RRS Discovery consists of a Gill R3-50 sonic anemometer, a LPMS motion 143 sensor package, and a LI-7200 gas analyser.
-The LI-7200 gas analyser was mounted within the 144 enclosed staircase, directly underneath the meteorological platform and close to the inlet (inlet 145 length 7.5 m).
-A single pump (Gast 1023) was sufficient to pull air through a particle filter 146 (Swagelok 2 μm), a dryer (Nafion PD-200T-24M), and the LI-7200 at a flow of ~7 L min-1.
-147 There was no N_2 puff system setup on Discovery but equivalent lab tests confirmed that the 148 delay time was less than on the JCR because of the shorter inlet line.
-The dryer on the Discovery 149 is setup in the same 're-flux' configuration as the JCR and uses the lower pressure at the LI-150 7200 exhaust (limited by an additional 0.08 cm diameter critical orifice) to dry the sample air.
-151 This setup removes ~60-70% of the water vapour and essentially all of the humidity 152 fluctuations.
-The dry CO2 mixing ratio, computed by accounting for the LI-7200 temperature, 153 pressure and residual water vapour measurements, is used in the flux calculations.
-154
+The EC system on RRS Discovery consists of a Gill R3-50 sonic anemometer, a LPMS motion sensor package, and a LI-7200 gas analyser.
+The LI-7200 gas analyser was mounted within the enclosed staircase, directly underneath the meteorological platform and close to the inlet (inlet length 7.5 m, inner diameter 0.95 cm, Reynolds number 1042).
+A single pump (Gast 1023) was sufficient to pull air through a particle filter (Swagelok 2 μm), a dryer (Nafion PD-200T-24M), and the LI-7200 at a flow of $\sim 7 \,\mathrm{L\,min^{-1}}$.
+There was no N2 puff system setup on Discovery, but equivalent lab tests confirmed that the delay time was less than on the JCR because of the shorter inlet line.
+The dryer on the Discovery is set up in the same re-flux configuration as the JCR and uses the lower pressure at the LI-7200 exhaust (limited by an additional 0.08 cm diameter critical orifice) to dry the sample air.
+This setup removes \sim 60 %-70 % of the water vapour and essentially all of the humidity fluctuations.
+The dry CO2 mixing ratio, computed by accounting for the LI-7200 temperature, pressure, and residual water vapour measurements, is used in the flux calculations.

-156 2.2 Flux processing
+2.2 Flux processing

-The EC air-sea CO2 flux calculation steps using the raw data are outlined with a flow chart (Fig. 2) and detailed below.
-The raw high frequency wind and CO2 data are processed first, yielding fluxes in 20 min averaging time interval and related statistics.
+The EC air-sea CO_2 flux calculation steps using the raw data are outlined with a flow chart (Fig. 2) and detailed below.
+The raw high-frequency wind and CO_2 data are processed first, yielding fluxes in 20 min averaging time interval and related statistics.
 These statistics are then used for quality control of the fluxes.
-Further averaging of the quality-controlled 20 min fluxes to hourly or longer time scales is then used to reduce random error (Sect.
+Further averaging of the quality-controlled 20 min fluxes to hourly or longer timescales is then used to reduce random error (Sect.
 4.1).
 Linear detrending was used to identify the turbulent fluctuations (i.e. w' and c') throughout the analyses.